 - When the camera is not required to move around the plan (when zooming or on a camera cart).

-- When the backdrop is no more than 3 meters behind the subject (the more you see in depth, the more you have to illuminate).
+- The more you see in-depth, the more you have to illuminate when the backdrop is no more than 3 meters behind the subject (the more you see in-depth, the more you have to illuminate).

 - When working at maximum lens aperture and high sensitivity.

-- When illuminating each frame in turn, there is no need for the set light to be able to shoot from different angles.
+- When illuminating each frame in turn, there is no need for the set light to shoot from different angles.

 You will most likely need more lamps to illuminate the plan if:

-- You have to provide full lighting for the general shot (and there is no other light).
+- You have to provide complete lighting for the general shot (and there is no other light).

 - Lamps are low wattage or have limited spread.

-- If you need to uniformly illuminate a large area.
+- If you need to illuminate a large area uniformly.

-- If a number of objects are scattered around and cannot be illuminated by one lamp (each will need its own individual lighting).
+- Several objects are scattered around and cannot be illuminated by one lamp (each will need its lighting).

-- If there is a large area (such as a circular panorama or a wall) that needs to be evenly lit.
-One lamp will not be enough and several lamps will need to be combined at the same time.
+- Suppose a large area (such as a circular panorama or a wall) needs to be evenly lit.
+One lamp will not be enough, and several lamps will need to be combined simultaneously.

 - If the backdrop is at a considerable distance from the subject (shots are shot over a wide area).

-- If there are a number of plans (arches or corridors one after another) that will probably need individual lighting.
+- If there are several plans (arches or corridors one after another) that will probably need individual lighting.